-Here are 8 ways couples can improve their communication with each other:
+Here are 8 ways couples can improve how they communicate with each other:

 Remember that the goal of good communication is to understand and satisfy both parties, and not to win an argument or be right.